 Meanwhile, if you’re curious about how Roger’s looking these days, check out our recent live conversation on YouTube.
 Just don’t expect to learn very much.

-For a complete list of Ideas Roadshow videos with Roger Penrose, click here.
-All Ideas Roadshow videos are available for individual purchase or by subscription ($10/month, $100/year), while all eBooks are available for purchase on Amazon.
+For a complete list of Ideas Roadshow videos and other resources featuring Roger Penrose, click here.
 Institutional subscriptions are offered through our Academic, School and Public Library portals.
+Please contact firstname.lastname@example.org for further details.